 Statement of Support

-Each application requires two statements from host institutions indicating their support for this project and the facilities they have available to enable hosting
+Each application requires two statements from host institutions indicating their support for this project and the facilities available to enable hosting.

 We will automatically contact the referees using the emails provided in the application; both reference statements must be completed online before the application deadline.
 You cannot submit your application until these have been provided.
 We cannot accept referee statements sent independently via email or by letter.